-Enjoy carrot cake for breakfast with these spicy, whole-grain Vegan Carrot Cake Muffins.
-They’re lightly sweetened and topped with a delicate cream cheese drizzle.
-Bring your home to life with the smell of freshly baked muffins, full of plump raisins, it’s a breakfast-approved twist on one of your all-time favorites.
+Enjoy carrot cake for breakfast with this spicy, whole-grain, healthy Carrot Cake Muffins recipe.
+These carrot muffins are lightly sweetened and topped with a delicate cream cheese icing.
+Bring your home to life with the smell of freshly baked muffins, full of lots of carrots.
+Made egg-free and dairy-free, these vegan muffins are a breakfast-approved twist of one of your all-time favorite recipes.

 You know, I had my fling with the carrot cake a couple of years ago when I made this vegan carrot cake.
 The thing is, I had been an eater of carrot cakes, but never a maker.
 Believe it or not, with all my baking experience, I felt intimidated by the idea of making a carrot cake.

 Then I finally made one.
-And here’s what I did.
-I based it off my of my easy wacky cake recipes.
+And then another.
+And so on.
+Here’s where I landed.
+I based my best carrot cake recipe off of my easy wacky cake recipe.
 Just add in some shredded carrots and nuts and spices and voila!

 Healthy Carrot Cake Muffins